ingogriebsch/spring-hateoas-siren/README.md

 ## Behavior
 Using this module will make your application respond to requests that have an `Accept` header of `application/vnd.siren+json` in the following way:

-In general each [Representation Model][Spring HATEOAS Representation Model] is rendered into a Siren [Entity][Siren Entity].
-Depending on the respective type of the [Representation Model][Spring HATEOAS Representation Model] the following rules apply:
+In general each [representation model][Spring HATEOAS Representation Model] is rendered into a Siren [entity][Siren Entity].
+Depending on the respective type of the [representation model][Spring HATEOAS Representation Model] the following rules apply:

 ### RepresentationModel
 When this module renders a `RepresentationModel`, it will

-* map links of the representation model to Siren links and actions (see below to understand how links are rendered).
+* map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
-* map any custom properties of the representation model (because it is sub classed) to Siren properties.
+* map any custom properties of the representation model (if it has some because it is sub classed) to Siren [properties][Siren Entity Properties].

 ### EntityModel
 When this module renders an `EntityModel`, it will

-* map links of the entity model to Siren links and actions (see below to understand how links are rendered).
+* map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
-* map the value of the content property of the entity model to Siren properties.
+* map the value of the content property of the entity model to Siren [properties][Siren Entity Properties].

 When this module renders an `EntityModel`, it will not

-* map the value of the content property if the value is an instance of one of the available [Representation Model][Spring HATEOAS Representation Model]s!
+* map the value of the content property if the value is an instance of one of the available [representation models][Spring HATEOAS Representation Model]!
 * map custom properties of the entity model (if it has some because it is sub classed).

 ### CollectionModel
 When this module renders a `CollectionModel`, it will

-* map links of the collection model to Siren links and actions (see below to understand how links are rendered).
+* map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
-* map the size of the content property of the collection model to Siren properties.
+* map the size of the content property of the collection model to Siren [properties][Siren Entity Properties].
-* map the value of the content property of the collection model to Siren entities (regardless if it represents instances of one of the available [Representation Model][Spring HATEOAS Representation Model]s or simple pojos).
+* map the value of the content property of the collection model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).

 When this module renders a `CollectionModel`, it will not